ableasdale/marklogic-kafka-source-connector/README.md

 _Please note this is in early stages of development_

-At the top level is a slightly modified **docker-compose.yml** file; this file maps a local machine directory `~/connectors` into the container:
+At the top level of this project is a slightly modified **docker-compose.yml** file; this file maps a local machine directory `~/connectors` into the container for Connect to use:

 ```
     volumes: